 Although she first appeared in print in 1995, Barbara has been writing since she was six and has always had an affinity for the dark side.
 Her work as a child psychologist provides ample insight and inspiration for stories.
 She is an active member of Canada's writing community as well as part of the notorious Ladies' Killing Circle, which edited anthologies of mystery short stories by Canadian women.
 She has three children and two dogs, and in whatever spare time she can find, she loves outdoor activities like travelling, skiing and kayaking, as well as reading, of course.

 Barbara's dark, compelling short stories have appeared in mystery magazines and anthologies such as the New Canadian Noir series and The Ladies Killing Circle series.
 She is a two-time winner in Storyteller Magazine's annual Great Canadian Short Story Contest, as well as a four-time nominee for the Crime Writers' of Canada Arthur Ellis Award for Best Short Story, including "Voices from the Deep" in 2007.
 Her latest short story, "The Lighthouse", was published in a 2015 anthology of chilling short stories inspired by Edgar Allan Poe and entitled nEvermore!
 Tales of Murder, Mystery, and the Macabre.

-Barbara has always been concerned about social equality and literacy, and so was thrilled to become involved in the new Rapid Reads initiative by Orca Books, creating the Cedric O'Toole series of short, easy-read, fast-paced books for reluctant and emergent readers.
+Barbara has always been concerned about social equality and literacy, and was therefore thrilled to become involved in the Rapid Reads initiative by Orca Books, creating the Cedric O'Toole series of short, easy-read, fast-paced books for reluctant and emergent readers.
 The series is set in poor, hard-scrabble, Eastern Ontario farm country, loosely based on the Sharbot Lake area where she has a cottage.
 Cedric O'Toole is an unlikely and reluctant hero; a country handyman who barely scraped through high school and struggles with language but has an inventive mind and magic hands.

 So far there are three books in this series, with a third, The Night Thief, released in the spring of 2015.
 Both The Night Thief and Evil Behind that Door were shortlisted for the Arthur Ellis Best Novella award.
-She has just begun work on the fourth, so stay tuned!
+She has just signed a contract to begin work on the fourth, so stay tuned!